tayler-id/ai-agent/README.md

    - Generate a set of prompts for a coding agent based on the video content
    - Save the prompts to `prompts.md`
    - Enter an interactive mode where you can ask follow-up questions or analyze new videos

-## Configuration

-- To use a different LLM provider, update the endpoint and API key in `src/llm.js`.
-- The transcript fallback logic is in `src/youtube.js`.

 ## Roadmap